vectordotdev/vector/rfcs/README.md

 ### What if I'm unsure about the solution?

 Your project should be assigned 1 or more "reviewers" (AKA domain experts).
-Leverage these people to navigate the appropriate path forward; don't be afraid to involve other team members if necessary.
+Leverage these people to navigate the appropriate path forward; don't be afraid to involve other Vector team members if necessary.
 Generally, real-time chats are the most productive way to identify a path forward, and code-level spikes are much more effective at demonstrating intent over conceptual discussions.

 ### What if I need to investigate and feel out solutions?

 This is expected.
-RFCs are the time to discuss with your team and experiement with code-level spikes.
+RFCs are the time to discuss with the Vector team and experiement with code-level spikes.
 It is not uncommon for RFCs to span one or two sprints, but they should not take longer than two sprints.
 Generally, if an RFC takes two sprints it involves many cross cutting concerns that result in incremental RFCs.